fazilsourcecode/Money_Trace/README.md

 | Explainability | Flags discrepancies | Flags discrepancies **with evidence, a confidence score, and an immutable audit trail** attached to every flag |
 | Agent transparency | Not demoed | Aria explains **why it rejected every non-chosen product**, not just why it picked the winner — the "explainability" mechanic is on the customer side too, not just the merchant side |

-In short: Razorpay proved the category works at production scale.
-MoneyTrace is a focused proof of the **paired, explainable, evidence-first mechanic** — built to be inspectable end-to-end by a judge in minutes, not a black box.

 ---